tingq3/Mini-Portfolio/data/projects/portfolio/README.md

 * Demos of terminal apps using [Asciinema](https://asciinema.org/).
 * Intelligent cross-referencing between items using a labelling system based on the file hierarchy of the data directory.
+* Advanced filtering of items, using cross-references to allow users to search for projects that meet their criteria.